Changes in Income Tax Bill 2025 and What Remains the Same for NRIs?

 Frequently Asked Questions (FAQs)

-1. Do NRIs need to file an ITR in India if they have no taxable income?
 Yes, it is advisable to file an ITR even if your income is below the taxable limit to maintain compliance and claim refunds if applicable.

-2. Has the tax rate on NRI investments changed?
 No, tax rates on mutual funds, infrastructure debt funds, and dividend income remain unchanged.

-4. How will the new tax slabs impact NRIs?
 The changes in tax slabs simplify taxation without increasing the tax burden on NRIs.

-5. Can NRIs still benefit from DTAA agreements?
 Yes, DTAA agreements continue to provide relief against double taxation.

-6. What are the new tax recovery measures that impact NRIs?
 Authorities can now track digital transactions and freeze Indian assets in case of unpaid tax dues.

-7. Will TDS rates on NRI property sales change?
-No, TDS on long-term capital gains remains at 20%, and 30% for short-term gains.
+No, TDS on long-term capital gains on property sales remains at 12.5%, and 30% for short-term gains.

 Copy link